Persysfreeda/Design-of-FIR-Filters-using-hamming-window/README.md

 # RESULT
-Thus, a Low Pass FIR Digital Filter was successfully designed using the Hanning window method in SCILAB.
+Thus, a Low Pass FIR Digital Filter was successfully designed using the Hamming window method in SCILAB.